 Knockout Roses, aka Rosa Knockout, are characterized by their cluster of low-maintenance shrubs that contain single or double rose flowers that generally bloom into blush or vibrant red color with a few blooming yellows.

-Though the plant is incredibly resistant to diseases like mildew and black spot, people have noted issues with finding holes in the leaves on their Knockout Roses.
+Though the plant is incredibly resistant to diseases like mildew and black spot, people have noted issues with finding holes in rose leaves.

 The Knockout Rose is very good at fighting off common plant diseases; however, many insects and pests enjoy eating on these plants’ leaves.
 When insects and pests feast on the leaves of a Knockout Rose, the plant can end up with unsightly holes in the leaves that need to be dealt with.